 Prepare for the Chance of a Lifetime

-Safety First– First of all, pack water, durable snacks, a first aid kit, a travel charger for your cell phone, blankets, a flashlight with spare battery, and jumper cables.
+First of all, you need to ensure that you have all of your bases covered for safety, especially if you’ll be on mountain roads.
+Prepare a safety kit by packing water, durable snacks, a first aid kit, a travel charger for your cell phone, blankets, a flashlight with spare battery, flares, and jumper cables.

 Are your children in car seats?
-Especially relevant to road trip tips for families is to make sure that you comply with all car seat laws.
+Car seat safety is especially relevant to families with children 8 years and under.
+One of the biggest road trip tips for families is to make sure that you comply with all car seat laws.
 Ensure that all car seats are properly installed by visiting a Child Passenger Safety Technician (CPST)

 Are you a super organized mama who donates or sells every item as it loses usefulness?
 Hit a dollar store to find toys, books, and coloring equipment to bring out every couple of hours on the road trip.
 New toys will entertain the kids and you can reward them for good behavior.
 It’s a win-win for parents!